Highlights–Western Field Conference 2018

 In the time of slavery, there was a black woman in New York named Isabella (Belle) Baumfree (1797-1883) who wanted to be free, so she decided to escape from her slave master.
 In 1826, she picked up her daughter and walked away.
 She went to the house of a white man, and he helped her to be free.
 Her five-year-old son had been sold to a man in Alabama, and she went to court and sued the white man for selling her son.
 She won the case, becoming the first black woman to win a court case in the United States against a white man.
 She was convinced of the gospel and met Ellen G. White and Uriah Smith.
 “She gave herself the name Sojourner Truth in 1843 after she became convinced that God had called her to leave the city and go into the countryside ‘testifying the hope that was in her.’” –https://en.wikipedia.org/wiki/Sojourner_Truth.

 After lunch, the newly elected officers of the Western Field were presented to the congregation by Elder Suarez.
 In 1 Timothy 3:15, the apostle Paul referred to “the church of the living God” as “the pillar and ground of the truth.”
 The word for church in Greek–ekklesia–referred to the citizens who conducted business.
 We can therefore apply this to the assembly of the citizens of heaven in exile–the delegates of the Western Field–who conducted the business of the church on Wednesday and elected officers.
-There was good harmony, and the delegates prayed a lot.
+There was wonderful harmony, and the delegates prayed a lot.
 Following are the new officers:

 President: Larry Watts